MCP Server installation on Linux via Docker

 imaging-services

-component) in your network - a MCP-aware client such as GitHub Copilot (Visual Studio Code), Claude Desktop etc.
+component) in your network - an MCP-aware client such as GitHub Copilot (Visual Studio Code)

 - a CAST Imaging API key, see Generating an API key